Introducing Quantum Information and Computation to a Broader Audience with MOOCs at OpenHPI: Conclusions and topics for further research

 \section{Conclusions and topics for further research}

 In the previous section, we analyzed the participant's data and the data of their learning behavior in the core courses on quantum computing on the OpenHPI platform that took place in the period from June 2022 to July 2023.
-This provides answers to the following research questions \begin{description} \item[\textbf{RQ 1:}] Did the MOOCs address a broader audience with different professional and personal characteristics? \item[\textbf{RQ 2:}] Did the participants follow the given learning paths and other learning recommendations? \item[\textbf{RQ 3:}] Were the desired competencies acquired by the participants in the courses, and did using the recommended learning items contribute to the learning success? \end{description} It should be emphasized once again that all data included in the analyses is anonymized so that no conclusions can be drawn about individual participants.
+This provides answers to the following research questions \begin{enumerate}[RQ 3:] \item[RQ 1:] What kind of audience attended the MOOCs?
+What are the specific backgrounds and interests of the participants? \item[RQ 2:] What specific topics or subject areas did the participants choose when selecting the courses offered?
+Which topics are the participants particularly interested in? \item[RQ 3:] Which competencies could be acquired by the participants through the course concept?
+To what extent did the course concept support the participants? \end{enumerate} It should be emphasized once again that all data included in the analyses is anonymized so that no conclusions can be drawn about individual participants.

-\textbf{RQ1: } Our analyses show that a broad audience attended the quantum MOOCs.
+RQ1: Our analyses show that the quantum MOOCs were attended by an audience with different backgrounds and interests.
 All age groups were represented, with the majority being over forty.
 Most participants had an IT background, but participants from non-technical professions are also a considerable part of the audience.
-The majority of participants has a university degree.
+The majority of participants have a university degree.
 As is often the case in technical and scientific fields, male participants also predominated in our courses.
 The analyses show that people not directly associated with a university are also interested in quantum computing.
-A broader audience with different professional and personal characteristics could therefore be addressed.
+An enlarged audience with different professional and personal characteristics could therefore be addressed.